mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

     DC/OS metrics are collected and managed through the Telegraf service.
 Telegraf provides an agent-based service that runs on each master and agent node in a DC/OS cluster.
 By default, Telegraf gathers metrics from all of the processes running on the same node, processes them, then sends the collected information to a central metrics database.

     With this release, the `dcos-telegraf` program collects and forwards information about the operation and performance of the Telegraf process itself.
-This information is stored along with other metrics and available for reporting using the DC/OS monitoring service or third-party monitoring services.
+This information is stored along with other metrics and is available for reporting using the DC/OS monitoring service or third-party monitoring services.
 For information about the Telegraf plugin and the metrics that Telegraf collects about its own performance, see the documentation for the [Internal input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/internal).

 - Add internal metrics for UDP activity to the Telegraf `statsd` input plugin. <!--DCOS_OSS-4759-->